Koh Phi Phi Island Guide

-Koh Phi Phi Islands are nestled in the Andaman Sea and can be reached by ferry, approximately two hours from Phuket and Krabi.
-The cluster of 6 islands are part of the Koh Phi Phi National Marine Park and boast white sandy beaches, cool coconut palms, stunning coral reefs and lush vegetation.
+Koh Phi Phi Islands are six islands nestled in the Andaman Sea and can be reached by ferry.
+They are approximately two hours from Phuket and Krabi.
+They form the Koh Phi Phi National Marine Park which boast white sandy beaches, lush coconut palms and stunning coral reefs.

 This is the main island where ferries arrive and depart from the main Tonsai Pier.
-The geography of Koh Phi Phi is quite unique with towering limestone karsts, with two bays sitting back to back in between.
-The narrow sandy land in between makes up Tonsai Village where most of the island’s accommodation, restaurants and bars can be found.
+The geography of Koh Phi Phi is quite unique with towering limestone karsts and distinctive bays separating the mountainous land.
+The sandy isthmus in between makes up Tonsai Village where most of the island’s hotels, restaurants and bars can be found.

-The famous Koh Phi Phi Ley and the Bida Islands are where we take our divers each day.
-This is part of the National Marine Park and boasts beautiful undersea landscapes, hidden lagoons and sandy beaches.
-Not only is Koh Phi Phi Leh island famous for Bird’s Nest collecting which is the most lucrative industry on the island.
-In addition to Maya Bay.
-Maya Bay was made famous by the movie “The Beach”, you will find Pileh Lagoon and Loh Samah Bay.
+The famous Koh Phi Phi Ley and Bida Islands are where we take our divers each day.
+They form part of the National Marine Park and boast beautiful undersea landscapes, hidden lagoons and sandy beaches.
+Additionally, Phi Phi Leh is famous for Bird’s Nest collecting which is the most lucrative industry on the island.
+In addition to Maya Bay which was made famous by the movie “The Beach”, you will find Pileh Lagoon and Loh Samah Bay.

-There are many accommodation options on Koh Phi Phi ranging from budget guesthouses to deluxe beach front villas.
-We can book all types of accommodation through our in-house travel agent Pee Nok.
+There are many accommodation options on the island which range from budget guesthouses to deluxe beach front villas.
+We can book all types of accommodation through our in-house travel agent.

 To make your trip even easier please view our Dive Packages which include diving, accommodation & ferry tickets.
 We can also arrange custom packages and book your accommodation and ferry tickets separately.

 There are many daytime activities and adventures to enjoy on Koh Phi Phi.
 For the more adventurous traveler, there are many activities to choose from!
-These include scuba diving, jungle trekking, paddle boarding, kayaking and snorkeling to name a few!
+These include scuba diving, jungle trekking, paddle boarding, kayaking and snorkeling.

-Trek to Viewpoint 1, 2 or 3 as this is a must do on the island!
-Enjoy spectacular view at sunrise or sunset!
-But don’t forget to bring the 30 THB fee with you, and refreshments are sold at the top.
+Trek to Viewpoint 1, 2 or 3 to enjoy spectacular views at sunrise or sunset!
+However, don’t forget to bring 30 THB with you for the entrance fee.
+Water and refreshments are sold at the top.

-If you are looking for a more peaceful break there is a good selection of things to do to pass your time.
-There are two gyms on the island for those who like to keep fit on their travels.
-Enjoy traditional Thai massage by the beach or hire a private longtail boat out to the beautiful Bamboo Island, Mosquito Island or Koh Phi Phi Ley.
-Trek to find a small, secluded beach to sunbathe on or sip cocktails by a pool enjoying the sunset.
+If you are looking for a more peaceful break there are many things to do to pass your time.
+There are two gyms for anyone who like to keep fit on their travels or you can enjoy traditional Thai massage by the beach.
+Additionally you should hire a private longtail boat to the beautiful Bamboo Island, Mosquito Island or Phi Phi Ley.
+You can trek to find small, secluded beaches or sip a cocktail by the pool at sunset.

-Learn something new on holiday!
-You can take up Muay Thai classes at Aswindam Stadium, try your hand at fire-dancing at Carlito’s Bar, or impress your friends back home with Thai dishes taught in Pum’s Cooking School.
+Furthermore, you can try your hand at fire-spinning at Carlito’s Bar, or learn to cook local Thai dishes taught in Pum’s Cooking School.

 There is an increasingly busy nightlife on Koh Phi Phi that caters for everyone.
-There are several chill out bars like Sunflower Bar where you can relax in a hammock, enjoy the views, cool drinks and chilled music.
+There are several chill out bars like Sunflower Bar where you can relax in a hammock, enjoy the views and chilled music.

 The beach bar scene is not as crazy as it once was, however you can still find many places for dancing and drinking with your friends.
 Catch the Muay Thai Boxing at the Reggae Bar each night from 8pm, and spectacular fireshows at beachfront bars like Carlitos Bar and Hippies Bar.

-The local market stalls offer the most unique Thai food… but, beware, it can be spicy!
-Go in the morning when it comes alive with local Thais feasting on local delights of fried chicken, fish curry, sticky rice and sweet treats.
+The local market stalls offer the most unique Thai food, but beware – it can be spicy!
+In the morning the market comes alive with local Thais feasting on local delights of fried chicken, fish curry, sticky rice and sweet treats.
 The Thai Iced Coffee is a great start to your day, and only 25 THB for a large sugary hit of caffeine!

-Great Thai food can be found at Pum’s restaurant, where you can also learn how to cook your favourite Thai dishes and impress your friends back home.
+Great Thai food can be found at Pum’s restaurant, where you can also learn how to cook your favourite Thai dishes.
 For big and cheap portions, Papaya Restaurant is the place to go.
-There is an amazing Thai/ French restaurant called Le Grande Bleu, located near the pier in a traditional wooden building that is covered in beautiful flowers.
-It is a special and romantic place to eat.
+Sunflower restaurant is located in a quieter part of Tonsai town overlooking the bay.
+A very chilled out place to enjoy a nice cold cocktail watching the sunset, or enjoy some tasty Thai food.

 For amazing steaks and Scandinavian Food, Unnis will tempt your taste buds.
 Italian cuisine and fresh pasta and pizzas can be found in La Mamitas, and Cosmic Restaurant.

-The National Marine Park of Phi Phi Ley and the Bida Islands minimal damage from the Tsunami and corals and marine life are still spectacular and beautiful.
-Most of the devastation was seen in the reefs around Koh Phi Phi Don, where the damage was the most severe.
+The National Marine Park of Phi Phi Ley and the Bida Islands minimal damage from the Tsunami.
+Corals and marine life are still spectacular and beautiful.
+Most of the devastation was seen in the reefs around Phi Phi Don, where the damage was the most severe.

 Rebuilding efforts have made the island once again a popular tourist destination for visitors around the world.

-Alarm systems have now been set up all over the island, and surrounding islands and seaside towns, to alert people of any forthcoming danger and escape routes have been mapped out to Tsunami safe areas.
+Alarm systems have now been set up all over the island, and surrounding islands and seaside towns.
+They alert people of any forthcoming danger and escape routes have been mapped out to Tsunami safe areas.
 It is tested every fortnight with the Thai National Anthem at 8am in the morning!

 Located around the island are Tsunami boxes that were funded by charity and people on the island.
 They are situated in safe zones around the island including Viewpoint Resort where we are based.
 These provide the island with medical, water and radio supplies in the case of another natural disaster.

 Mostly private NGOs, local Thai groups and grass roots organisations came to rebuild Koh Phi Phi.
-Each NGO found their niche, and successfully brought the island back, HiPhiPhi, Aree Foundation, Krabi Relief, Releive Toi, Help Koh Phi Phi, to name a few.
+Each NGO found their niche, and successfully brought the island back.
+HiPhiPhi, Aree Foundation, Krabi Relief, Releive Toi, Help Koh Phi Phi, are to name a few.

-Blue View Divers is active in projects on the island such as cleanups, school education projects and funding for charities that benefit the islands, such as Shark Guardian.
-We also run a Thai Intern Program which teaches local Thais, and our staff, how to dive to Open Water Diver and beyond, free of charge.
+Blue View Divers is active in projects such as cleanups, school education projects and funding for charities that benefit the islands, such as Shark Guardian.
+We also run a Thai Intern Program which teaches local Thais, and our staff, how to dive to Open Water Diver and beyond.

 We are very grateful for all the time and hard work so many people put into this island.
 They have brought together the community of Koh Phi Phi and made the island once again a place that people wish to come back to time and time again.